 Faced with these difficulties, cooperative management shifted from state structures management to cooperative management in the 1980s (Bazile &al. (2020), Cock al (2022)) as part of decentralization and self-management.
 This latter form of cooperative management has also shown its limitations.
 It has completely neglected the maintenance and renewal of equipment in favor of the operation of the organizations, although the funds were still taken from the agricultural royalty (COSTEA, (2022), ONAHA (2021b), Bazile (2022)).
 In addition, financial deficits have been noted in the management of the collected royalty funds (COSTEA, 2022).
 Cooperative resource management has led to poor agronomic and economic performance of hydro-agricultural developments (Illiassou & al. 2009).

 In the face of all these difficulties, two new major, almost intertwined reforms were undertaken to improve the performance of resource exploitation in public irrigated perimeters.
-First, the Uniform Act of Business Law of 2010 requires the registration of all agricultural cooperatives as cooperative societies and their alignment with the principles of the Organization for the Harmonization of Business Law in Africa (OHADA) law (Théo & al. 2014).
+First, the Uniform Act of Business Law of 2010 requires the registration of all agricultural cooperatives as cooperative societies and their alignment with the principles of the Organization for the Harmonization of Business Law in Africa (OHADA) law (Théo & Fabrice.
+2014).
 The cooperative societies assumed dual responsibility: irrigation water management and production management.
 Five years later, the irrigation reform was adopted by Joint Order No. 063/MAGEL/MH/A of 29/09/2015.
 It consisted of separating the management of water mobilization and distribution infrastructure from production management.
 This study offers a qualitative analysis of the impact of two reforms on the development of public irrigated areas in Niger.

 2. Materials AND methods